Skip to main content

 Oral B Vitality

-• Special features: Two-minute timer, pressure sensor
+• Features pressure sensor

 The Oral B Vitality is one of Oral-B's most basic electric toothbrushes, but it earned one of the highest scores in our plaque test and its “flosser” head offers an intense brushing experience.
+The Vitality comes with a rubber-coated handle and a one-button interface.

 In fact, the Vitality was the toothbrush our tester turned to for cleanup when other electric toothbrushes she tested didn’t remove the plaque dye from her teeth.